-ESG is one of the hottest topics in the boardroom today and for good reason.
+ESG being one of the hottest topics in the boardroom today brought almost 80 NACD members together for this dynamic and active breakfast paenl.
 Environmental, Social and Governance investing reached the $20 trillion mark in 2018, representing one of every four dollars invested in global equities.
 According to State Street, 68% of funds that employ ESG standards saw improved performance.
 Also, ESG became a key area of focus in the 2019 proxy season.

 With the category of passive investors growing exponentially in recent years, investors like Blackrock are seeking communication that is less focused on quarterly results and more focused on long-term strategy and outlook.
 In the activist community, their attention is turning to ESG concerns as a point of entry.

 Companies need to have a communication strategy for addressing ESG initiatives, disclosures, any material risks and how they are linked to the company’s strategy, risk management controls, and plans for creating sustainable long-term value for all stakeholders.
 These linkages need to be meaningful to investors and measurable.
 Absent this information, investors will rely on databases and rating agencies to form opinions.

 How institutional investors take ESG issues into account and why such issues are important to them.

 How the ISS rating system works and why ISS chose to create its new rating system.